sdiemert/goai/README.md

 * `/` : Default route, echos the request by returning the last move.
 * `/random` : Randomly selects an empty spot on the board and places a token.
+* `/maxLibs` : Selects an empty spot with the highest possible liberties.

 Access the AI by making an **HTTP POST** request to the respective route.